 Does you child dream of traveling large distances?
 This week we’re looking at astronaut books for kids to get their imaginations going and dream big dreams.

-This week I’m joining up with some fellow bloggers to create a rounded study unit about astronauts, moon and space!
-This study unit is right up my boys’ ally!
+This week I’m joining up with some fellow bloggers to create a rounded astronaut unit study about astronauts, moon and space!
+This study unit is right up my boys’ alley!
 You can find these children’s astronaut books at your local library or purchase through the affiliate links provided for your convenience.

 Astronaut Books for Kids